ChengyuRicardoDu/ChengyuRicardoDu.github.io/_pages/cv.md

 * Spatially Smoothed Dimension Reduction(R package ssdr)
   * This package provides tools for smoothed dimension reduction in spatial transcriptomics through functional embedding.
+  * Status: Will be submitted to CRAN in summer 2024.

 Skills